XiaojingTang/API-Implementation/README.md

-Implemented two versions of API, one is a REST API based on Spring Boot, the other is a Websocket API from scratch This API allows a service consumer to:
+Implemented two versions of API, one is a REST API based on Spring Boot, the other is a Websocket API from scratch.

+This API allows a service consumer to:
 * Create an account
 * Fund an account